rahulsemwal/hitme-react-prototype/README.md

 ### TASK - Phase 1
 - No network found tile responsive - done
-- React work flow for adding multiple API's and making a common JSON filter for all API's. - In progress
+- React work flow for adding multiple API's and making a common JSON filter for all API's. - Almost Done
 - lazy loading
 - service worker for offline concept